Athletes use them, as do pilots, flight attendants, and nurses. They’re recommended for pregnant women and people recovering from surgery and injury.

 The brand’s main mission is to improve the lives of people who suffer from joint and muscle pain—regardless if it’s because they suffer from conditions like arthritis or are recovering from an injury.
 The line was founded by two practicing medical doctors from Imperial College London, whose on-ground experience and medical expertise contributed to the development of their product line.

-Visit www.doctorarthritis.org to check out the entire line and start enjoying the benefits of compression therapy today.
+Visit www.doctorarthritis.org shop to check out the entire line and start enjoying the benefits of compression therapy today.

 If you have any questions, feel free to leave a message in the comment section below